Whole Wheat Cranberry Orange Soda Bread

 a close up picture of Cranberry soda bread

-a photo of the ingredients needed to make cranberry soda bread
+a photo of the ingredients needed to make cranberry soda bread with salt, sugar, baking powder, baking soda, orange zent, walnuts, buttermilk, egg, white and whole wheat flower, cranberries

 Here is what you will need

-This is an overview of the ingredients and steps to make this recipe; scroll down for a printable recipe card with exact measurements and detailed instructions.
+This is a brief summary of the ingredients needed to make this recipe and a convenient shopping list from my Instacart affiliate link.
+For a printable recipe card with exact measurements and detailed instructions, scroll down to the recipe card section.

 As an Amazon Associate, I earn from qualifying purchases.